WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Review/index.md

 ---
 layout: ElectronicsTutorial
 title: Review
-subtitle: Diode and LED Reference
+subtitle: Semiconductor, P-N Junction, and Diode reference.
 ---

 # Important Concepts

-This chapter introduced the most fundamental structure in modern electronics; the semiconductor P-N junction, and did a thorough examination of diodes, arguably the simplest yet incredibly versatile semiconductor component.
+This chapter introduced the most fundamental structure in modern electronics; the semiconductor P-N junction, and did a thorough examination of diodes.
 We also built some more practical circuits, and got familiar with the all important LED.

 Along the way we covered probably more ground than any other chapter.
 Take a moment for a quick review before tackling the next chapter on transistors: